centiservice/mats3_site/_docs/B-Intro-03-sync-async-bridge.md

 **Notice!!
 Please make sure that you never code a Mats Endpoint where a stage executes a MatsFuturization**: This breaks the premise and guarantees of Mats pretty hard, in that you now have a Mats Stage waiting synchronously and statefully on a nested Mats Flow.
-If the machine processing this stage goes down, it takes the future with it - resulting in a redelivery on the "outer" flow.
-Also, invoking one Mast Endpoint from another is literally the entire point of the Mats stack and the `request` method - "synchronous nesting" breaks the linearity of the Mats Flow in a very fundamental way. **The MatsFuturizer should only be used on the very outer edges, where you have a synchronous call that needs to bridge into the asynchronous Mats fabric.** There's a document going further into this [here](https://github.com/centiservice/mats3/blob/main/docs/developing/MatsComposition.md).
+If the machine processing this stage goes down, it takes the future with it.
+But the "outer" flow will redeliver, starting yet another "inner" futurized flow.
+And the inner flow may DLQ, which will eventually result in a timeout on the outer flow, which will retry, again starting a new inner futurized flow - which of course may again DLQ.
+The big point is that invoking one Mats Endpoint from another Mats Endpoint is literally the entire point of the Mats stack and the `request` method: "Synchronous nesting" breaks the linearity and asynchronicity of a Mats Flow in a very fundamental way. **The MatsFuturizer should only be used on the very outer edges, where you have a synchronous call that needs to bridge into the asynchronous Mats fabric.** There's a document going further into this [here](https://github.com/centiservice/mats3/blob/main/docs/developing/MatsComposition.md).

 Top notch.
 But you're in a Spring setting, and using programmatic Java to configure Mats Endpoints feels a bit last